 Born and raised in Seoul, Lee studied painting in the 1960s and 1970s with seminal figures of South Korean contemporary art including those in the vanguard of the abstract monochrome and minimalist painting movement.
 In 1977, armed with a distinct cultural background and artistic training, Lee moved to New York where he developed his signature process and style using ballpoint pen, a medium important to his practice over the decades.
 Reductive in palette and nonreferential, Lee’s understated work reveals its many influences and opens up discussions of the new.

-Critically acclaimed and widely exhibited, Il Lee’s innovative and historically grounded ballpoint pen works were the subject of a mid-career retrospective at the San Jose Museum of Art and solo exhibitions at the Queens Museum of Art, the Vilcek Foundation in New York, and the Crow Collection of Asian Art in Dallas, Texas.
-His work has been exhibited at numerous museums, including The Aldrich Contemporary Art Museum, Brooklyn Museum, Smithsonian Museum of Art, Palms Springs Art Museum, Arkansas Arts Center, and National Museum of Contemporary Art, Korea.
+Il Lee’s innovative and historically grounded ballpoint pen works were the subject of a critically acclaimed mid-career retrospective at the San Jose Museum of Art in 2007.
+His work has been exhibited at numerous museums and institutions, including The Metropolitan Museum of Art, The Aldrich Contemporary Art Museum, Minneapolis Institute of Art, Vilcek Foundation, Palms Springs Art Museum, Queens Museum, Crow Museum of Asian Art, Arkansas Museum of Fine Arts, Smithsonian Museum of Art, Brooklyn Museum, and National Museum of Modern and Contemporary Art, Korea.

-Il Lee is featured in The Metropolitan Museum of Art’s The Artist Project, an online video series exploring the museum’s collection, as well as in the book The Artist Project: What Artists See When They Look at Art, published by Phaidon, London (2017).
+Reviews and feature articles about the artist have appeared in major international publications including the New York Times, New Yorker, Artnews, Art in America, Art Asia Pacific, San Francisco Chronicle and Newsweek.
+Lee is featured in The Metropolitan Museum of Art’s The Artist Project, an online video series exploring the museum’s collection, as well as in the book The Artist Project: What Artists See When They Look at Art, published by Phaidon, London (2017).